Inflamed Taste Buds - Causes, Symptoms & Treatments

 Other Symptoms of Inflamed Taste Buds

-Swollen taste buds usually appear as bright red or white bumps on the tongue.
-Other symptoms may include:
+Swollen taste buds usually look like bright red or white bumps on the tongue.
+Other symptoms include:

 - Fluid-filled blisters